cjteeter/cjteeter.github.io/academic.md

 If you missed the link to my teaching dossier at the top, you can get it [here]({{site.url}}/assets/Teeter_TeachingDossier_July2015.pdf).

-My teaching philosophy has emerged through my time as an undergraduate at Mount Allison University, and my training as a teaching assistant, graduate student and course instructor.
-My focus as an instructor is on challenging students, motivating them to feel confidence in their abilities, and ideally instilling a desire for learning.
+My teaching philosophy has emerged through my time as an undergraduate at Mount Allison University, and my training as a teaching assistant, graduate student, and course instructor.
+My focus as an instructor is on challenging students, motivating them to feel confident in their abilities, and ideally instilling a desire for learning.
 I integrate evidence-based principles into my courses in order to be a positive influence on students and fellow educators throughout the learning process.